 The External Affairs team maintains close relationships with elected officials, municipal leaders, and public safety officials throughout the year, as a means to familiarize them with PSEG Long Island's restoration protocols to better prepare them for interacting with PSEG Long Island during storms and other emergencies.
-When storms or other threats are approaching the Long Island and the Rockaways, the External Affairs team and support staff will proactively reach out to public officials at all levels by phone, e-mail, text, and the NY Alert system.
+When storms or other threats are approaching the Long Island and the Rockaways, the External Affairs team and support staff will proactively reach out to public officials at all levels by phone, email, text, and the NY Alert system.
 They coordinate group conference calls to convey key information, arrange on-site support at EOCs by PSEG Long Island Liaisons, provide remote support for all additional municipalities, and continue to provide two-way communications before, during, and after the event.
+In addition, restoration/ETR strategy updates that the Liaison organization provides to municipal officials enables external agencies to respond to inquiries and concerns from residents in their jurisdiction.